 This sheep cozy is by far one of my favorite patterns using the loop stitch!
 This wonderful tea cozy will keep warm your tea and the heart of any crocheter or knitter.
 It’s fleecey body is made entirely by loop stitches, with a darling stuffed head and even little ears.

-Come back to the Bluprint blog tomorrow for a special Halloween-themed edition of Free Pattern Friday!
+Come back to the Craftsy blog tomorrow for a special Halloween-themed edition of Free Pattern Friday!